SpaceMaster85/ros2-nuitrack/README.md

 README
 ======
 A ROS2 publisher for Nuitrack pose tracking.

+This is a fork of the original package.
+The original package was for ROS2 Dashing and is outdated.

-Currently this has been tested on Ubuntu 18.04 with ROS2 Dashing with the Intel Realsense D435.
-This README will become more detailed as I set things up on additional computers.
+The actual version has been tested on Ubuntu 20.04 with ROS2 FOXY with the Intel Realsense D435.
+It also forwards the Pointcloud and RGB images as rostopics

 Setup
 -----